Thanks to opening, funding, and spending over 100 hours testing accounts with eight different robo-advisors

 , we know our robos inside and out.
 For this review, we will compare Betterment vs Wealthfront to see which robo-advisor is better.

 Features are also important to compare when selecting a robo-advisor.
 Some robos do a much better job than others with technology.
 Both Betterment and Wealthfront offer tax-loss harvesting.
 To make sure you ready for retirement and will have enough money saved, running a calculator is required.
-Betterment and Wealthfront both offer an advanced retirement calculator.
+Betterment alongside Wealthfront offer an advanced retirement calculator.
 Setting financial goals and tracking them is also a feature customers desire.
-Betterment and Wealthfront both offer goal tracking.
+Both Betterment and Wealthfront offer goal tracking.
 Finally, syncing data from your other financial accounts (brokers, banks, etc) can open the door to deeper analysis of fees, holdings, and retirement planning.
-Both Betterment and Wealthfront offer external accounts analysis.
+Betterment and Wealthfront both offer external accounts analysis.

-Overall, both Betterment and Wealthfront are rated 5.00 stars.
-And, as far as individual category awards go, Betterment along with Wealthfront both finished with awards Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools.
+Overall, both Betterment and Wealthfront share a rating of 5.00 stars.
+And, as far as individual category awards go, both Betterment and Wealthfront received Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools awards.